Lad Lake History

 Today, Lad Lake is still guiding growth on those original 367 acres of land – and our level (and scope) of care continually expands.
-Not only do we provide 24-hour treatment, education, and counseling for adolescent males, we also now provide care and counseling for struggling and troubled families.
+Not only do we provide 24-hour treatment, education, and counseling for adolescent males, we also now provide care, expertise and counseling for struggling girls and troubled families.

-Our staff of 335 skilled, compassionate professionals provides a wide range of services and care for those most in need of help, while our four core program areas – Education, Independent Living, Outreach, and Residential Services – encompass the very vision that drives us each day.
+Our staff of 335 skilled, compassionate professionals provides a wide range of services and care for those boys and girls most in need of help, while our four core program areas – Education, Independent Living, Outreach, and Residential Services – encompass the very vision that drives us each day.